Hiking with Children: A Comprehensive Guide to Happy Family Outings

-Don’t do too much soon, ease into things by limiting the first couple of hikes to no more than a couple of hours.
+Don’t do too much too soon, ease into things by limiting the first couple of hikes to no more than a couple of hours.

-You’ll quickly notice that the rolling hiking motion will put most kids to sleep, so plan your baby hikes for their typical nap time to avoid messing up their regular sleep cycle
+You’ll quickly notice that the rolling hiking motion will put most kids to sleep, so plan your baby hikes for their typical nap time to avoid messing up their regular sleep cycle.

 So the little one has begun to walk!
 Great, you are now entering the phase where they can do some real hiking of their own!
-However, they are still going to be heavily reliant on yourself to carry them for extended periods, so you’ll need to be flexible.
+However, they are still going to be heavily reliant on you to carry them for extended periods, so you’ll need to be flexible.

 Here, depending on the type of trail and your personal preference, you could go for a sturdy off-road stroller or continue with a hiking pack for a toddler.

 As your toddler is still not going to do much in the way of walking, I wouldn’t worry about needing boots just yet, a pair of sneakers are just fine.
-As you are hiking along, keep a look out for relatively flat and easy-going sections of the trail where you can let them wander on their own.
+As you are hiking along, keep a lookout for relatively flat and easy-going sections of the trail where you can let them wander on their own.

-Hiking With Grade Schoolers (4ish-12 Years)
+Hiking with Grade Schoolers (4ish-12 Years)

 At this point, give your kids a whistle (attach it to their backpack or attach it to a lanyard around their neck) and make sure they understand that they are only to use it in emergencies.
 If they become separated from you, they are to STOP, stay put and blow the whistle in a burst of three until someone finds them.